shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Get connected devices is working.
 Seems quite brittle though.
 Could be due to the nrf peripheral on my iPhone being jank.
 But it does print out info about the connected device.

 Next steps:
-- try running the function that gets info about a connected peripheral, including the characteristics it is advertising
-- set up the context API to manage bluetooth state. like to hold the UUID of the current device and info about its characteristic we'll want to write to
+- refactor stuff to use the context API for bluetooth state management. to hold on to the UUID of our current device
+- call the method that gets info about a connected peripheral - its characteristics and services it is advertising
 - try reading the value out of a specific characteristic
+- implement command to write data to a characteristic on the peripheral
 - implement some UI functionality (maybe another page) that shows details of the device. and maybe a text box form. maybe store the data from the prior page with some context api thing?

 - !!!!! blocked from here on, until we have the peripheral set up on the pi !!!!!

-- implement command to write data to a characteristic on the peripheral
 - come up with a data format to send to the peripheral (whatever the JSON config thing should look like)
 - hook up text box form to the ability to send this JSON config to the peripheral
 - maybe maybe the show connected devices function only show devices with our kind of specific service UUIDs